Cwickniss/watson-assistant-multi-bot-agent/README.md

 ```
 - Check the logs of the application using the command `ibmcloud cf logs <app_name> --recent`.
 - Ensure that the application is deployed to IBM Cloud successfully.
 If you see any errors in logs, fix them and redeploy the application.
+    - If the above steps don't work, try the following:
+    - Sign into us-south: `ibmcloud login -sso -a api.ng.bluemix.net`
+    - Set target: `ibmcloud target --cf`
+    - Try push :`ibmcloud cf push`

 ## 5. Run the application
 - [Login](https://console.bluemix.net/) to IBM Cloud and go to dashboard.
 The application you deployed should show up and it should be in running state.
-- Click on the application and again click on `Visit App URL`.
+- Click on the application and click on `Visit App URL`.

 ![VisitAppURL](images/visit_app_url.png)